miku/concgo/Slides.md

 > coverage, you may find more races by running a binary built with -race under a
 > realistic workload.

 But it found numerous bugs in the standard library and elsewhere.
+The `-race` flag can be used during testing, in production the overhead might be considerable.

 ----